MourigalLab/PointChargeCEF/README.md

     `HTO.Evaluate_pattern(Ei=80, Temperature=5, Plotcontrol=True, UsePCini=True);`

     About this function:

         PointChargeCEF.Evaluate_pattern(Ei = 160, Temperature = 5, dataset='', Field=[0,0,0], FWHM=0.5, SpecialFWHM=[0,0,0], UsePCini=False, Plotcontrol=False, Chi2Method='linear'):

         Parameters
         [Ei]: incident energy of neutron.
         [Temperature]:   tempearture of experiment in the unit of Kelvin.
         [dataset]: index for experimental dataset.
-If given, use E$_i$, Temperature, and neutron energy transfer from that dataset.
+If given, use Ei, Temperature, and neutron energy transfer from that dataset.
-        [UsePCini]: control parameter, if this value = True, use intitial values of effective point charge parameters to evaluate the pattern; if this value = False, use the Stevens Opeartors (k, q, B$_{kq}$) from fitted to point charge parameters to evaluate the pattern.
+        [UsePCini]: control parameter, if this value = True, use intitial values of effective point charge parameters to evaluate the pattern; if this value = False, use the Stevens Opeartors (k, q, Bkq) from fitted to point charge parameters to evaluate the pattern.
         [Field]: vector, external magnetic field.
         [FWHM]: full-width-half maximum of the Lorentian function, cossponding to the intrinsic broadening of CEF excitations.
         [plotcontol]: if this value = True, creat a plot for the scattering spectrum.